hbc/dc_2016_04/lessons/04_planning-genomics.md

 2. If you wanted to relate file names to the sample names submitted above (e.g. wild type...) could you do so?
 3. What do the \_R1/\_R2 extensions mean in the file names?
 4. What does the '.gz' extension on the filenames indicate?
-5. What is the total file size - what challenges in downloading and sharing these data might exsist?
+5. What is the total file size - what challenges in downloading and sharing these data might exist?

 #### Summary